The Value of Intellectual Property

 Intellectual property may also contribute to the survival chances and longevity of your firm.
 Firms that applied for intellectual protection had a significantly lower chance of exiting the market within five years than their counterparts that did not invest in intellectual property protections (Schautschick and Greenhalgh, 2013).
-Specifically, firms that had at least one trademark registration had a 16% lower chance of exit and firms with at least one patent registration a 14% lower chance of exit, all other variables equal (Schautschick and Greenhalgh, 2013).
+Specifically, firms that had at least one trademark registration had a 16% lower chance of exit and firms with at least one granted patent a 14% lower chance of exit, all other variables equal (Schautschick and Greenhalgh, 2013).
 An innovative environment that has protections for creativity increases firms' chances of thriving and flourishing.

 The bottom line is, intellectual property registration can help you capitalize on intangible assets that you are likely to already have within your operation, and bring with it a number of other benefits.

 What type of intellectual property is best for me?